shubhcha/Netflix-Movies-and-TV-Shows-Clustering/README.md

 **Dataset info**

-Number of records: 7787
+1.Number of records: 7787

-Number of features: 12
+2.Number of features: 12

 # Features information:

 The dataset contains features like:

-show_id : Unique ID for every Movie / Tv Show
+1.show_id : Unique ID for every Movie / Tv Show

-type : A Movie or TV Show
+2.type : A Movie or TV Show

-title : Title of the Movie / Tv Shows
+3.title : Title of the Movie / Tv Shows

-director : Director of the Movie
+4.director : Director of the Movie

-cast : Actors involved in the movie / show
+5.cast : Actors involved in the movie / show

-country : Country where the movie / show was produced
+6.country : Country where the movie / show was produced

-date_added : Date it was added on Netflix
+7.date_added : Date it was added on Netflix

-release_year : Actual Release year of the movie / show
+8.release_year : Actual Release year of the movie / show

-rating : TV Rating of the movie / show
+9.rating : TV Rating of the movie / show

-duration : Total Duration - in minutes or number of seasons
+10.duration : Total Duration - in minutes or number of seasons

-listed_in : Generes
+11.listed_in : Generes

-description: The Summary description
+12.description: The Summary description

 # Project Work flow

-Importing Libraries
+1.Importing Libraries

-Loading the dataset
+2.Loading the dataset

-Data Summary
+3.Data Summary

-Data Cleaning & Data Analysis
+4.Data Cleaning & Data Analysis

-Feature selection
+5.Feature selection

-Implementing different clustering methods
+6.Implementing different clustering methods

-Conclusion
+7.Conclusion

 # Future Work